ctg123/ctg-site/content/project/optimizing-a-flask-api-microservice-with-kubernetes/index.md

 - - -

-When the environment and the pre-requisites configures, please run the following playbooks with Ansible.
-The `generate-ssh-key.yml` will create the SSH key pair to access Kubernetes API, which you can log in to the master node.
+When the environment and the pre-requisites configures, run the following playbooks with Ansible.
+The `generate-ssh-key.yml` will create the SSH key pair to access Kubernetes API, which you can use to log in to the master node with.
 Once generated, make sure the path matches the variable specified in the `group_vars` directory.
-You're now ready to run the `deploy-cluster.yml` playbook.
+You're now ready to run the `deploy-cluster.yml` playbook!

 ```shell
 $ ansible-playbook generate-ssh-key.yml